-Course name: GCSE German (8668)
+Course name: GCSE German (8662) Exam board: AQA

 WHY GERMAN?

 Germany lies at the heart of Europe and is arguably its most important commercial country.
 A command of the language could see students becoming a valuable asset within a number of organisations.